The Pristine Inner Galaxy Survey (PIGS) V: a chemo-dynamical investigation of the early assembly of the Milky Way with the most metal-poor stars in the bulge: Acknowledgements

 The authors wish to recognize and acknowledge the very significant cultural role and reverence that the summit of Maunakea has always had within the Native Hawaiian community.
 We are very fortunate to have had the opportunity to conduct observations from this mountain.

 We acknowledge the traditional owners of the land on which the Anglo Australian Telescope stands, the Gamilaraay people, and pay our respects to elders past and present.

 FS thanks Tim Beers, Ani Chiti, Anna Frebel, and Ian Roederer for the interesting discussions and feedback about this work at the 2022 JINA-CEE meeting in Notre Dame.
+The authors thanks Vasily Belokurov for his feedback on Aurora.
+We thank the anonymous referee for their comments that helped to improve this manuscript.

 FS thanks the Dr. Margaret "Marmie" Perkins Hess postdoctoral fellowship for funding his work at the University of Victoria.
 KAV thanks the National Sciences and Engineering Research Council of Canada for funding through the Discovery Grants and CREATE programs.
 AA, NFM, and ZY gratefully acknowledge support from the French National Research Agency (ANR) funded project ``Pristine'' (ANR-18-CE31-0017) and from the European Research Council (ERC) under the European Unions Horizon 2020 research and innovation programme (grant agreement No. 834148).
 DA acknowledges support from the ERC Starting Grant NEFERTITI H2020/808240.
 JIGH acknowledges financial support from the Spanish Ministry of Science and Innovation (MICINN) project PID2020-117493GB-I00.
 ES acknowledges funding through VIDI grant "Pushing Galactic Archaeology to its limits" (with project number VI.Vidi.193.093) which is funded by the Dutch Research Council (NWO).
+The authors thanks the International Space Science Institute (ISSI) in Bern, Switzerland, for funding the Team “The Early Milky Way” led by Else Starkenburg.

 This work is based on observations obtained with GRACES, as part of the Gemini Large and Long Program, GN-X-LP-102 (where X includes semesters 2019A–2021A).
 Based on observations obtained at the international Gemini Observatory, a program of NSF’s NOIRLab, which is managed by the Association of Universities for Research in Astronomy (AURA) under a cooperative agreement with the National Science Foundation.
 On behalf of the Gemini Observatory partnership: the National Science Foundation (United States), National Research Council (Canada), Agencia Nacional de Investigaci\'{o}n y Desarrollo (Chile), Ministerio de Ciencia, Tecnolog\'{i}a e Innovaci\'{o}n (Argentina), Minist\'{e}rio da Ci\^{e}ncia, Tecnologia, Inova\c{c}\~{o}es e Comunica\c{c}\~{o}es (Brazil), and Korea Astronomy and Space Science Institute (Republic of Korea).